 Prep & Learning Modules

-You will have twelve months of access to your Prep and Learning module.
-Access to the prep course will not begin until you select start on the top of your screen.
+You will have twelve months of access to your Prep and Learning Module.
+Access to the prep class will not begin until you select start on the top of your screen.
 DO NOT select into the Prep and Learning Module until you are ready to start working.

 Access to a Prep and Learning Module is included along with the additional Placement Assessments.

 You can retake the Placement assessment up to two additional times to improve your score.
 (The highest score will be used for math placement).
 Students are required to work in the Prep and Learning Modules for a specific amount of time prior to each Placement Assessment to increase success.